 Aesthetics and Design: I have never seen a Japanese Famicom in person, but it looks … okay, if very toy-like.
 It has hard-wired controllers and is small.
 In comparison, the US version, the NES, is a true classic!
 Designed to look like a VCR, the NES, with its front-loading cartridge slot and high-end-electronics look, made a statement at the time and still looks great today.
 The cart port does have durability problems, but fortunately they are fairly easy to repair or replace, and otherwise NESes are quite reliable.
 NES controllers are good, but not the most comfortable things; they are rectangular, with Nintendo’s innovative d-pad and buttons layout that would totally change gamepads for the better, but have very sharp corners I have always found uncomfortable.
 Fortunately many other NES controller options exist that are more comfortable, including the NES Max, various arcade sticks, the NES 2 controller, and more.
 In Japan there is also a shutter-glasses 3D headset addon, but unfortunately that wasn’t released here; it’s too bad, I’m sure it works well.
 All of the official accessories look good, from the light gun to the Max to the small, second-model NES 2 console, and they all work well, that first model cart port aside.

 In 1984, as the videogame market crashed, Warner Bros. gave up on their failing Atari 5200 console.
 The 5200 was barely over a year old, but they effectively abandoned it in early ’84, though they did not publicly say so for some months.
-Instead, they looked around and decided to make a new console, one designed by a company called GCC.
+This was a very bad decision.
+Instead of sticking with and improving the 5200, Warner looked around and decided to make a new console, one designed by a company called GCC.
 GCC is more famous for making the very popular hit game Ms. Pac-Man for Bally Midway, the American licensor for Namco’s Pac-Man at the time, but they also designed the Atari 7800 and made its first few games.
 This console’s name refers to “2600 backward compatibility plus 5200 power”, though it is a quite different console from the 5200 — this system is not 5200 or Atari 8-bit computer compatible.
 In terms of power, the 7800 has slightly better graphical capabilities than the 5200, with full sprite support in the modern style and more, plus better support for hardware-enhancing addons.
 However, the 7800 also has significantly worse sound, as the audio chip is sadly identical to the Atari 2600’s.
 It does support sound-enhancing chips in game carts, namely the same audio chip that the Atari 5200 uses, but only two games used them so most are limited to 2600-level audio.
 Additionally, its two-button digital joystick has no analog option apart from a light gun that a few games use, making some games worse and others better versus the 5200, which of course is the opposite in terms of analog versus digital.

 Warner Atari test marketed the 7800 in 1984 and started production, but instead of going forward, they decided to give up on the failing American console industry and sold off Atari to Jack Tramiel, previously owner of the computer company Commodore.
 Tramiel sold Commodore and bought Atari’s computer and console development side.
 At first, he mostly wanted it for their computers, but he eventually decided to get into the console business as well.
 Atari’s arcade game division and game developers, however, went to a separate spun-off company, Atari Games, which stayed more closely connected to Warner.
 This split would be crucial, as it meant that Tramiel’s Atari could not benefit from the arcade games being made by Atari Games, such as, perhaps most notably during this era, Gauntlet, Super Sprint, Vindicators, NARC, and such.
 Jack Tramiel had the rights to arcade games published by Atari before the split, such as Centipede, Missile Command, and such, but not those new games.
 After the split Atari Games would make its own home console division under the name Tengen, since Tramiel’s Atari had exclusive rights for the name outside of arcades, and vice versa in arcades.
 Tengen, however, during this generation exclusively supported Nintendo; Atari home and Atari arcade would not start working together again until the early ’90s.